Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 ## Contact Center Implementation

+{: .box-note}
+**Note:** All of my opinions here are my own and not affiliated to my current company or position i work for.

 * I have been heavily involved in helping our IT team and our business partners in choosing the right technology to re-implement Contact Center.
 Its been an exciting journey so far as i am learning so much along the way.
 On a high level, you are better off picking a cloud based technology stack and give more preference to vertical integration.
 This seems like a easy choice, but in the world of telephony, until recently, its been hard to implement 100% cloud based solution.

 * That changed when Salesforce introduced [Amazon Connect](https://aws.amazon.com/connect/) integration behind as [Service Cloud Voice](https://www.salesforce.com/products/service-cloud/solutions/call-center-management/) in Summer '20.